How to Select the Best Language School in Italy

 If you are willing to make the commitment of time, money and effort you will be amply rewarded in any number of ways: learning the language of course, but learning it with native speakers is probably best.
 Yet beyond that

 just think of the people you will meet, the things you will see as you spend week after week living among the culture you have chosen to understand is indeed one of the biggest rewards you could ever hope for.

-deepened with each trip we make and in 2004 we decided to take the plunge and spend eight weeks in an intensive immersion course to develop our language skills.
+deepened with each trip we make and we decided to take the plunge and spend eight weeks in an intensive immersion course to develop our language skills.

-We knew we wanted to return to Siena, thus limiting our choices of schools Since we had had such a wonderful experience in Siena in 1999 at the Dante Alighieri school, we decided to return there in February of 2005.
+We knew we wanted to return to Siena, thus limiting our choices of schools.
+Since we had had such a wonderful experience in Siena at the Dante Alighieri school, we decided to return there years later.
 Moreover,

 their prices were very competitive and their intensive program fit our schedule perfectly.